 This way that community member, will know what to say, how to respond, and where to send survivors of family violence for the appropriate help and support.

-Addressing violence and abuse through networking, client education and empowerment.
+Addressing violence and abuse through networking, client education, and empowerment.

 Court-mandated students only.

-This campaign will engage males in the learning about and need for stopping the spousal and child abuse violence and involve them in community education, arts, activist, organizing, faith based and neighborhood events and activities to do so.
+This program is collaborating with community-based organizations especially women’s organizations to learn about the extent and impact of family violence.
+This campaign will engage males in the learning about and need for stopping spousal and child abuse violence and involve them in community education, arts, activism, organizing, faith-based and events, and activities to do so.